cksystemsteaching/selfie/README.md

 Similar to the arithmetic instructions, the `sltu` instruction only uses register addressing with `rs1`, `rs2`, and `rd` parameters and no immediate value and is thus encoded in the R-Format.

-Let us take another quick look back at selfie's profiler output above when self-compiling.
+Let us take another quick look back at the above profile when self-compiling.
 Turns out that arithmetic instructions even together with the comparison instruction only amount to 9.32% of all executed instructions.
 Even control-flow instructions are executed slightly more often, as we see below.

 > Unsigned integer comparison is different from signed integer comparison